 The DRC register (Configuration Register B - 01h, Bit D7) specifies dynamic range compression (DRC) mode when set to 1.
 In this mode compression and release threshold values vary with the volume settings allowing for limiting to occur independent of the gain/attenuation but dependent on the input signal.
-See Figure 19.
+See figure 16.

 In DRC mode the attack threshold is set relative to the maximum volume setting of the channels mapped to that limiter and the release threshold is set relative to the maximum volume setting plus the attack threshold.
 In essence, these settings are used to specify the difference between the loudest and softest sounds in dB.
-See Table 18 and Table 19.
+See tables 18 and 19.

-Table 18 - Limiter Compression Threshold (where x indicates the limiter number)
+Table 18: Limiter Compression Thres hold (where x indicates the limiter number)